3638. Maximum Balanced Shipments

 , representing the weights of n

-Select a set of non-overlapping, contiguous, balanced shipments such that each parcel appears in at most one shipment (parcels may remain unshipped).
+Your task is to select a set of non-overlapping, contiguous, balanced shipments such that each parcel appears in at most one shipment (some parcels may remain unshipped).

 Return the maximum possible number of balanced shipments that can be formed.